TearTyr/RE-JEMS/README.md

     *   Go to the "Bone Whitelist" subpanel.
     *   Use the eyedropper to select bones in the 3D viewport or manually type their names.
     *   Add bones to the whitelist to prevent them from being simplified.
+This can be useful if certain bones' **mocap** data needs to be preserved without any changes.
 5. **Simplify Keyframes:** Click the "Simplify Keyframes (RE:JEMS-Alter)" button.
 6. **New Action Created:** A new action named "Simplified\_\<original action name\>" will be created and assigned to the armature.
 This new action contains the simplified keyframes.